tensorflow/tfjs-website/source/tutorials/core-concepts.md

 For a more in-depth look at machine learning fundamentals, see the following resources:

 * [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course).
 (Note: this course's exercises use TensorFlow's [Python API](https://www.tensorflow.org/api_docs/python/).
-However, the core machine learning concepts taught here can be applied equally well using TensorFlow.js.)
+However, the core machine learning concepts it teaches can be applied in equivalent fashion using TensorFlow.js.)
 * [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary)